 Because most hobby gardeners feel the urge to add a plant or two after little intervals and not being able to do that will lead them to real dissatisfaction.

-So, take a life-saving tip from me, and always buy a greenhouse that is 25-40% larger than your current space need.
+So, take a life-saving tip from me, and always buy a greenhouse that is 25-40% larger than your current space requirement.
 You’ll thank me later.

-However, you’re yet to determine your current need for space for all your plants.
+However, you’ve to determine your current need for space for all your plants.
 First, we have to calculate that, then we can think of buying a greenhouse 25-40% larger than that.

 When it comes to width, you want to have 19 inches or more for the paths if you’ll be only walking through that.
 Make it 5-6 inches wider, around 24-26 inches if you need to bring equipment often and you get visitors often too.

-The width of the bed should be that much that you can easily reach standing by the side of it.
+The width of the bed should be that much to provide easy accessibility when standing by the side of it.
 This is the case where the walking path is between the two beds and you can access the beds from one side of it only.

-If you can access the bed from both the sides of it, means the bed is standing in the middle and there are two paths surrounding the bed, you can double the width of the bed, since you can reach to the middle standing from either side of the bed.
+If you can access the bed from both sides of it, which means the bed is standing in the middle and two paths are surrounding the bed, you can double the width of the bed, since you can reach the middle standing from either side of the bed.

 So being able to reach the middle from both sides will cover the whole bed.